abhijitkar10/S1-T3-RPMS/README.md

 ## Abstract
 <details>
   <summary>Detail</summary>
-1. Motivation: For a runner, every step marks progress, and every heartbeat reflects determi- nation.
+1.** Motivation:** For a runner, every step marks progress, and every heartbeat reflects  determination.
 Running is more than just physical activity—it’s a journey of self-improvement and resilience.
 To support this growth, a tool is needed to accurately track performance and inspire continuous improvement.
 Our goal is to create a system that focuses on essential metrics like steps, distance, and heart